tamannakhanal1/tamannakhanal1/README.md

 I'm actively seeking **full-time roles** in:
 - 🛡️ **Cybersecurity**
 - ☁️ **Cloud Computing**
-- 💻 # FILL IN: Add other roles/fields of interest

 Feel free to reach out if you'd like to collaborate or discuss opportunities!